Álvaro Colom: Presidency (2008–2012)

-On 6 May 2007, Colom was proclaimed a presidential candidate by the UNE National Assembly and selected José Rafael Espada as the vice-presidential candidate to face Otto Pérez Molina.
-The polls were favorable and the UNE was, at the time, the party with the most militants in the country.
-Among the measures of his electoral program, they highlighted the commitment to reduce the number of deputies to 60 or 75, not to raise taxes, to fight against tax evasion, to strengthen the power of the municipalities, to restructure the Army in accordance with the peace agreements, to convene a fiscal pact, to promote a program of infant and primary education, to build 200,000 public housing units, and to reduce the rate of crime in the country with "intelligence".
-The electoral campaign was rocked by the worst episode of political violence in Guatemala's history with at least 50 people killed.
+On 6 May 2007, the UNE National Assembly proclaimed Colom a presidential candidate and selected José Rafael Espada as the vice-presidential candidate to face Otto Pérez Molina.
+The polls were favorable, and the UNE was, at the time, the party with the most militants in the country.
+Among the measures of his electoral program, they highlighted the commitment to reduce the number of deputies to 60 or 75, not to raise taxes, to fight against tax evasion, to strengthen the power of the municipalities, to restructure the Army in accordance with the peace agreements, to convene a fiscal pact, to promote a program of infant and primary education, to build 200,000 public housing units, and to reduce the rate of crime in the country with "intelligence."
+The electoral campaign was rocked by the worst episode of political violence in Guatemala's history, with at least 50 people killed.

 He was one of the two candidates to reach the second round of the 2007 presidential election on 9 September 2007, along with Partido Patriota candidate Otto Pérez Molina, after winning 27% of the votes.
 The second round took place on 4 November with low turnout.
 At 10:00 p.m. local time on election night, Colom was declared the newly elected president by over five percentage points, 52.7% to 47.3%, with over 96% of polling places counted.
 He became the first leftist president to be elected in recent Guatemalan history.

-Colom's first message called for negotiations so that the government would be of "national conciliation".
+Colom's first message called for negotiations so the government could be a "national conciliation."
 Colom was sworn in on 14 January 2008.

-On 12 February of that year, the Congress of the Republic approved the presidential power to pardon death row inmates, recovering the death penalty that had been suspended a few years earlier.
-Colom vetoed this law in March asserting that this penalty meant "condemning us to another greater death penalty".
+On 12 February of that year, the Congress of the Republic approved the presidential power to pardon death row inmates, recovering the death penalty that was suspended a few years earlier.
+Colom vetoed this law in March, asserting that this penalty meant "condemning us to another greater death penalty."
 But Colom stated that he would not pardon those sentenced to death out of respect for the country's laws, although the option to do so was granted in 2008.

-On 4 September 2008 Colom ordered the Army to control the National Palace and the National Palace of Culture after finding seven recording devices and two hidden cameras in his private office.
-On 22 September of that year he named Marlene Raquel Blanco Lapola as the first woman director of the Policía Nacional Civil.
+On 4 September 2008, Colom ordered the Army to control the National Palace and the National Palace of Culture after finding seven recording devices and two hidden cameras in his private office.
+On 22 September of that year, he named Marlene Raquel Blanco Lapola as the first woman director of the Policía Nacional Civil.
 On 22 December 2008, Colom dismissed Minister of Defence Marco Tulio García Franco and the entire military leadership in a reshuffle motivated by his intention to modernize the Army and to strengthen and harmonize the relations between the government and the Armed Forces.